Kokomo schools to launch online high school

 State funding for students goes mostly toward teacher salaries.

-Kokomo schools is expected to receive 85% of state funding for students that enroll in the Kokomo Virtual Academy.
+Kokomo schools is expected to receive 85% of state funding for students who enroll in the Kokomo Virtual Academy.

 It is unclear what the enrollment for the Kokomo Virtual Academy will be in its first year.
 Questions about enrollment were not immediately answered by Kokomo schools.